rrichc/time-tracker/README.md

 - As a user, I want to be able to view the time entries I have created for each billing category.
 - As a user, I want to be able to modify time entries I have already created.
 - As a user, I want to be able to remove time entries I have created.

+Phase 2
+- As a user, I want to be able to save my client book.
+- As a user, I want to be able to save my billing categories.
+- As a user, I want to be able to save my time entries.
+- As a user, I want to be able to load my client book.
+- As a user, I want to be able to load my billing categories.
+- As a user, I want to be able to load my time entries.